 Note: This pan searing is best done outdoors if possible but indoors is fine if that's your only option.

 Place a heavy skillet on the burner over medium high heat.
 Add a tablespoon or two of vegetable oil and let it get hot before moving forward.
+You can also do this on a very hot griddle.

 Meanwhile, use a paper towel to dry the steaks.
 We want them as dry as possible so they will brown with as little steam as possible.